top of page

 Background

 Failure Mode and Effects Analysis (FMEA) is a common methodology used in manufacturing and engineering to identify all possible failures in design, manufacturing, and assembly processes, or in a product or service.
 It emphasizes presentation and prioritizes risk reduction.
-Whilst the origins lie in the military, over time the automotive industry has set the standard for FMEAs, and many other industries have adopted the automotive industry’s risk analysis best practices.
+While the origins lie in the military, over time the automotive industry has set the standard for FMEAs, and many other industries have adopted the automotive industry’s risk analysis best practices.

 The automotive industry quality standard guidelines have primarily been provided by two leading organizations: the Automotive Industry Action Group (AIAG), based in the United States, and the Verband der Automobilindustrie (Association of the Automotive Industry) (VDA), based in Germany.

-The increasingly globalized economy has made it is easier than ever for manufacturers to source supplies and components from anywhere in the world.
+The increasingly globalized economy has made it easier than ever for manufacturers to source supplies and components from anywhere in the world.
 But having two sets of FMEA methodologies created inefficiencies that detracted from progress.
 For example:

 • Suppliers serving manufacturing customers in both North America and Germany were required to conduct different assessments for the same parts depending on where those parts would be used.